snowby666/poe-api-wrapper/README.md

 </a>

 ## 🤝 Copyright
 This program is licensed under the [GNU GPL v3](https://github.com/snowby666/poe-api-wrapper/blob/main/LICENSE).
-All code has been written by me, [snowby666](https://github.com/snowby666).
+Most code has been written by me, [snowby666](https://github.com/snowby666).

 ### Copyright Notice
 ```